-Whether it’s programming for digital audio workstations like Avid’s Pro Tools; audio plug-ins for Waves; streaming services like Spotify, or anything else software-related, companies are looking for programmers.
+Whether it's programming for digital audio workstations like Avid's Pro Tools (link to check it out at Avid); audio plug-ins for Waves; streaming services like Spotify, or anything else software-related, companies are looking for programmers.

-If you’ve got skills at computer programming, there are opportunities to work in the audio industry.
+If you've got skills in computer programming, there are opportunities to work in the audio industry.

 Software and hardware companies have research and development teams.
 If you're inventive and technologically savvy, an R&D job at an audio equipment manufacturer could be waiting for you!

-I typically use the term “equipment manufacturer” when refering to the various producers of audio equipment.
+I typically use the term “equipment manufacturer” when referring to the various producers of audio equipment.
 Another way to refer to these manufacturers is by their brand.